catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/schneider_2024/schneider_2024_notes.md

 - Used the Audette paper for description of overlay image.
 - Need pixel locs for ephys
 - Need device info for 2p microscope and red light laser
+- Why is the overlaid image flipped left/right compared to the original?

 ## Data Requests
 - Mice sexes